TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_Graphs.md

 - Working with graphs in lambda functions
 - Creating shallow copies for parallel algorithms

+## Subgraphs

+A **subgraph** is a lightweight, non-owning view of a graph that applies a **vertex filter** and/or an **edge filter** to restrict which vertices and edges are visible during traversal and reductions.
+Subgraphs are created with the \ref TNL::Graphs::makeSubGraph "makeSubGraph" factory functions and work transparently with all graph traversal functions (\ref TNL::Graphs::forAllEdges "forAllEdges", \ref TNL::Graphs::forEdges "forEdges", ...) and reductions (\ref TNL::Graphs::reduceAllVertices "reduceAllVertices", ...).

+### Vertex filters

+A vertex filter is a callable `(IndexType vertexIdx) -> bool` that decides which vertices are active.
+Inactive vertices are skipped during traversal — their outgoing edges are not visited.

+\snippet Graphs/SubGraphExample_VertexFilter.cpp vertex filter

+### Edge filters

+An edge filter is a callable `(IndexType source, IndexType target, ValueType weight) -> bool` that decides which edges may be traversed.
+Use the \ref TNL::Graphs::edgeOnly "edgeOnly" tag to create a SubGraph with an edge filter only (no vertex filter):

+\snippet Graphs/SubGraphExample_EdgeFilter.cpp edge filter

+Both filters can be combined:

+\snippet Graphs/SubGraphExample_EdgeFilter.cpp both filters

+### Traversing subgraphs

+All traversal functions work with SubGraph transparently.
+The filters are applied during traversal — no algorithm-level branching is needed:

+\snippet Graphs/SubGraphExample_Traverse.cpp traverse subgraph

+### Subgraphs with algorithms

+Graph algorithms such as BFS, SSSP, connected components, etc. accept a vertex index array to restrict computation to an induced subgraph.
+This is equivalent to creating a MaskedSubGraph (see below) but is handled internally by the algorithm:

+\snippet Graphs/SubGraphExample_BFS.cpp bfs on subgraph

+## Masked Subgraphs

+While \ref TNL::Graphs::SubGraph "SubGraph" stores filter callables by value, \ref TNL::Graphs::MaskedSubGraph "MaskedSubGraph" **owns** the boolean mask array that defines which vertices are active.
+It is created by the indexed overloads of \ref TNL::Graphs::makeSubGraph "makeSubGraph":

+\snippet Graphs/SubGraphExample_MaskedSubGraph.cpp masked subgraph

+An edge filter can be combined with the indexed mask:

+\snippet Graphs/SubGraphExample_MaskedSubGraph.cpp masked subgraph edge filter

+MaskedSubGraph's `getView()` / `getConstView()` return a lightweight SubGraph that references the internal mask, so traversal functions dispatch to the SubGraph specialization and apply the mask transparently.

 ## Performance Considerations

 ### Choosing the Right Matrix Format